 The billionaire’s agreement to support Heineken’s offer for APB spurred speculation that he would break up F&N, a 129-year- old group.
 Japan’s Kirin Holdings Co.
 (2503) owns a 15 percent stake in F&N and had considered making a bid for its food and soft-drinks unit, several people with knowledge of the matter said in August.
 Coca-Cola Co.
-(KO) explored a bid for the drinks operations, people with knowledge of the matter have said.
+(KO:US) explored a bid for the drinks operations, people with knowledge of the matter have said.

 “They’re both going to win from this situation,” which may lead to distribution agreements if Heineken and ThaiBev stay amicable, said Justin Harper, a Singapore-based market strategist at IG Markets.